Skip to main content

 5. Use competing proposals.
 Get quotes from at least three agencies before signing anything.
 When an agency knows you are comparing rates, they are more likely to sharpen their pencil.

-This template works because it signals volume, sets clear expectations, and positions the negotiation as a partnership rather than a price squeeze.
+Use this short opener on your first call.
+It signals volume, sets expectations, and frames the conversation as a partnership rather than a price squeeze:

 When recruitment agencies are worth the cost (and when they are not)